arabenitezz/link-manager-vanilla-js/README.md

 ## Acknowledgments 🙏

-- Font Awesome for the icons
+- **Font Awesome** for the icons
+- **Adventure Time** for inspiring the theme and color palette
+- All the adventurers exploring this project! 🎉